-The revised structural interpretation presented by The Mineral Corporation also identified several targets south, east and west of the Moonlight Deposit, which the Company believes warrant additional exploration by the commissioning of a high-resolution airborne magnetic survey and drilling.
-Given that the size of the resource is sufficient for in excess of 20 years of mining operations, management's attention remained primarily focused on finding definitive answers to logistical questions rather than on continued exploration.
+The revised structural interpretation presented by The Mineral Corporation also identified several targets south, east and west of the Moonlight Deposit, and the Company subsequently engaged The Mineral Corporation to provide interpretation of the geophysical data generated from a high resolution aeromagnetic survey conducted in June 2012.
+The report from The Mineral Corporation highlighted several magnetic targets, including targets that indicate the strong possibility of an extension of the iron ore mineralisation within Moonlight Farm itself and a target on Julietta Farm outside of the area previously planned to be drilled.
+However, given that the size of the resource is sufficient for in excess of 20 years of mining operations, management's attention remained primarily focused on finding definitive answers to logistical questions rather than on continued exploration.
 A summary of the Mineral Resource estimate parameters is set out below in Table 5.